Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/README.md

 ##### Requirements:

 1. Please put the final paper of your group in the "Final_Paper" Folder in this repository.
 Create a folder and put your paper **.md** files together **with figures within the folder**.
-The name of the Folder should be "Group_Number_Topic". e.g. "Group_1_RNA-seq".
+2. The name of the Folder should be **"Group_Number_Topic"**. e.g. "Group_1_RNA-seq".
-2. The final paper is the “class handout” you would give to your future class who attend your mini-lecture.
+3. The final paper is the “class handout” you would give to your future class who attend your mini-lecture.
 Please use the [chapters of 3D Genome Book](https://zhonglab.gitbook.io/3dgenome/chapter1-why-we-care-about-3d-genome/3d-nuclear-structure) as examples of a final paper.
 An outstanding final paper should read like a book chapter or a section of a book chapter for a future textbook.

 ##### Grading:

 The final paper will be graded by the 3 TAs.
 Each TA will give a score in 1-10 to each paper.
-The average score will be the score of this final paper of this team.
-All team members will receive the same score.
+The average score will be the score of this final paper of this team. **All team members will receive the same score**.

 ### Acknowledgments